 THE LIVING HISTORY VILLAGE

-As part of our family entertainment for families we believe in bringing history to life in our Living History Village sited in the evocative setting
+As part of our family entertainment for families we believe in bringing local history to life in our Living History Village sited in the evocative setting

 of the old ruined castle on the shores of Lough Neagh.

 ThIs Year, working with George Logan and his team from Living History Ireland, the major focus will be on the Vikings who amongst other attacks on Ireland,

 sailed up the Bann and gave rise to the legend of the 'Red Hand of Ulster and the O'Neills.'
 Although other timelines from the Vikings, through the Battle of

 Antrim in the 1798 rebellion to World War 2 will be also featured in the Living History Festival.
 Details of the history of Shanes Castle can be seen on

 George and some of the VIkings at the launch of the CastleWood Holiday Park sponsorship of the 2022 Fair.